Indian shares end at record high as some COVID-19 curbs ease

-Energy and information technology stocks also supported the Nifty 50 index, with the Nifty Energy index (.NIFTYENR) rising 1.85% and the Nifty IT index (.NIFTYIT) jumping 1.11%.
+Energy and information technology stocks also supported the Nifty 50 index, with the Nifty Energy index rising 1.85% and the Nifty IT index jumping 1.11%.

 Prime Minister Narendra Modi is scheduled to address the nation at 1130 GMT.